Best Secured Loans in 2025

 How we chose the best secured personal loans

-We reviewed more than 10 lenders to determine the overall best five secured personal loans.
+We reviewed more than 9 lenders that offer secured personal loans to determine the overall best four options.
 To make our list, lenders must offer secured loans with competitive APRs.
-From there, we prioritize lenders based on the following factors:
+We also considered the type of collateral each lender requires.
+From there, we prioritized lenders based on the following factors:

 • Accessibility: Lenders are ranked higher if their personal loans are available to more people and require fewer conditions.
 This may include lower credit requirements, wider geographic availability, faster funding and easier and more transparent prequalification and application processes.